Adam-Gladstone/Adam-Gladstone.github.io/_posts/r-projects/2024-11-11-Python in Excel via Reticulate.md

 ![Reticulate environment](https://adam-gladstone.github.io/assets/images/env-reticulate.PNG)

-3. load the Python script, and check it compiles ok.
+3. Load the Python script, and check it compiles ok.
 For this we just evaluate the following R script in Excel: `source_python("D:/Development/Projects/Python/FinancialData/equity_financials_alt.py")`

 4. Create an R vector of tickers for the indicators that we want.

 ![Create R vector](https://adam-gladstone.github.io/assets/images/tickers-vector.PNG)

-5. Finally call the 'get_all_indicators' function, passing it the vectors of tickers.
+5. Finally call the 'get_all_indicators' function, passing it the vector of tickers.

 ![Retrieve the indicators](https://adam-gladstone.github.io/assets/images/all-indicators.PNG)